djangodeployment/django-deployment-book/06-gunicorn.rst

    the system may be a bit slower even if things work.

    The reason is that the front-end web server, Apache or nginx, has been told to forward the requests to http://localhost:8000/.
-So it will ask the operating system (more exactly, the resolver) what "localhost" means.
+It will ask the the resolver what "localhost" means.
 If the system is IPv6-enabled, the resolver will reply with two results, ``::1``, which is the IPv6 address for the localhost, and ``127.0.0.1``.
 The web server might then decide to try the IPv6 version first.
 If Gunicorn has not been configured to listen to that address, then nothing will be listening at port 8000 of ::1, so the connection will be refused.
 The web server will then probably try the IPv4 version, which will work, but it will have made a useless attempt first.

    I could make some experiments to determine exactly what happens in such cases, and not speak with "maybe" and "probably", but it doesn't